PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/USAGE.md

 You should use `dialogue.get_content()` to get the next available content.

-This method may return one of the following values that are child classes of `ClydeNode`:
+This method may return one of the following values that are child classes of `BonnieNode`:

 #### Line Part